GeorgvonMassow/MScProjectGvM/README.md

-# MScProjectGvM
+# MScProject Georg von Massow
-This repository depicts every code and script used in the MSc project of Georg von Massow
+## This repository depicts every code and script used in the MSc project of Georg von Massow

 This Page is structured according to the Results of the Dissertation: